openandroidinstaller-dev/openandroidinstaller/README.md

 - Details on how to contribute: [`CONTRIBUTING.md`](https://github.com/openandroidinstaller-dev/openandroidinstaller/blob/main/CONTRIBUTING.md)
 - More ways to contribute: [openandroidinstaller.org/#contribute](https://openandroidinstaller.org/#contribute)

+## Collection of anonymous usage data

+The OpenAndroidInstaller application collects anonymous usage data to help us improve the application.
+This data is collected using [Plausible Analytics](https://plausible.io) and is stored on their servers.
+We do not collect any personal data, and we do not track individual users.
+We only collect the device code when the installation process is started and finished to see which devices are most commonly used with the application.
+The code is available in the function `send_tracking_info` in the `openandroidinstaller/utils.py` file.

 ## Acknowledgements

 The project is supported by the following organizations and companies: